sonic-net/SONiC/doc/mgmt/SONiC_Design_Doc_Unified_FRR_Mgmt_Interface.md

 ### 1.1.1 Functional Requirements

   1. Extend Unified mode for full FRR-BGP config and management in SONiC
+  2. Ability to start frrcfgd (new FRR config deamon fully based on config-DB events) or bgpcfgd (template based legacy daemon) based on frr_mgmt_framework_config field with "true"/"false" in DEVICE_METADATA table
-  2. Extend sonic-cfggen, bgpcfgd and integrate with FRR-BGP for features supported in SONiC
+  3. Add frrcfgd daemon (sonic-buildimage/src/sonic-frr-mgmt-framework) and integrate with FRR-BGP for features supported in SONiC
   3. Support for retrieval of FRR-BGP state and statistics information
   4. For backward compatibility retain access to FRR UI (vtysh) for managing features that are NOT in conflict with SONiC features
+  5. Configure FRR solely based on configurations from config DB (refer various config DB schemas given in this document) i.e not based on fixed/template based FRR configurations from frrcfgd with minimal configurations from config DB.

 ### 1.1.2 Configuration and Management Requirements

-1. Support Open Config data models for BGP config and Management
+1. Support [Open Config data models for BGP](https://github.com/openconfig/public/tree/master/release/models/bgp) config and Management
 2. Provide IS-CLI/gNMI/REST support for config and management of FRR-BGP features used in SONIC
 3. Enhance with Custom YANG models for features used in BGP that are not supported via Open Config data model
 4. Define ABNF schema for BGP features used in SONiC